thommy66/ServiceStackTestServer/README.md

             return new GetAddressListResponse()
             {
                 Addresses = addresses.Addresses,
-                //Status = new ResponseStatus("500", "This is a fake message for testing!"), };
+                ResponseStatus = new ResponseStatus("500", "This is a fake message for testing!"), };
         }